 If you’re the kind of person who believes that their porch can never be stuffed with too much tech, hold on to your hats.
 Hot on the heels of outdoor smart cameras, door locks, and camera-equipped door bells comes a camera-equipped smart lock.

 Invented by two former Google Glass engineers, the $349 Gate Smart Lock received almost $500,000 via a successful 2016 Indiegogo campaign.
 Packing a motion-activated 720p camera with an impressive 150-degree field of vision, the connected lock allows you keep an eye on your porch at all times.
 An integrated doorbell call button pings your phone and, if you’re away, Gate supports two-way audio for communication with hawkers, delivery drivers, and nosy neighbors.

 With an integrated keypad, traditional key lock cylinder, and app control, Gate offers an array of easy access features designed to make home protection simple.
-But with the likes of Yale, Google and Amazon making major investments in smart home security this year, is there still time and space in the exploding smart home security market for indie innovators like Gate to compete?
+But with the likes of Yale, Google, and Amazon emerging as smart home security leaders, is there still time and space in the exploding smart home security market for indie innovators like Gate to compete?